MacMeDan/macmedan.github.io/_posts/2016-11-20-JSQMessagesViewController-Swift-3-Demo.markdown

 That's it, The minimum amount of code you need to get a chat feature in your own app.
 There are tons of things that you can do to add more functionality but we will save that for another time.
 For this tutorial I will leave it here.
 Don't be afraid to explore and change things.
 That is how I learn best.

+If you have any questions or critiques leave a comment I would love to hear from you.

 [stackoverflow]:http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller
 [cocoapods]:https://cocoapods.org/